bramstroker/homeassistant-powercalc/README.md

 ### Manual
 Copy `custom_components/powercalc` into your Home Assistant `config` directory.

-### Post installation step
+### Post installation steps
 Restart HA

+### Setup power sensors

+Powercalc has a build-in library of more than 60 light models ([LUT](#lut-mode)), which have been measured and provided by users.
+See [supported models](docs/supported_models.md).

+Starting from 0.12.0 Powercalc can automatically discover entities in your HA instance which are supported for automatic configuration.
+After intallation and restarting HA power and energy sensors should appear.
+When this is not the case please check the logs for any errors.

+When your appliance is not supported you have extensive options for manual configuration.
+These are explained below.

+> Note: Manually configuring a entity will override an auto discovered entity

 ## Configuration

-To add virtual sensors for your devices you have to add some configuration to `configuration.yaml`.
+To manually add virtual sensors for your devices you have to add some configuration to `configuration.yaml`.
 Additionally some settings can be applied on global level and will apply to all your virtual power sensors.
 After changing the configuration you need to restart HA to get your power sensors to appear.